TacoHelm/Battleship/Pseudocode.md

     With classes human/computer, not-hit, ship/empty, and xy00 with 00 the X and Y coordinates With event listener that calls a playerTurn

-setHit(name, [x, y])     Changes the class from not-hit to hit for the field [x, y] in board of name setMessage(string)       Adds the message to a message queue to be displayed in messageBox div at least 2.5 seconds and highlighted with class new for 2.5 seconds.
+setHit(name, [x, y])          Changes the class from not-hit to hit for the field [x, y] in board of name setMessage(string)            Adds the message to a message queue to be displayed in messageBox div at least 2.5s and highlighted with class new for 2.5s.
+displaySunk(fields, name)     Removes class hit and sets it to sunk for ship with given fleetArrayIndex